bguiomar/Guio-s-Shelter/README.md

     FOREIGN KEY (animal) REFERENCES animalcard(id)
 );
 ```

-- Run `npm run migrate` in the project folder of this repository, in a new terminal window.
-This will create both tables 'animalcard' and 'animalcardImages' in your database.
-Do not forgot to do it every time you do changes in yours databases.
+### Development

+Run `npm run start` in project directory to start the Express server on port 5000
+In another terminal, do cd client and run yarn start to start the client in development mode with hot reloading in port 3000.

 ### Routes creation